 - Planning Phase.
 The primary objective of the Planning Phase is to help participants understand what they are evaluating, why, and how they going to do it.
 The preparatory phase ensures that time is well spent on preparation and planning a Participatory Evaluation.
 Hence, this is the most extensive of the 4 phases as it establishes the basic framework of the evaluation.

 - Data Collection.
-The second phase, Data Collection ensures that data necessary for analysis is gathered.
+In the second phase, Data Collection ensures that data necessary for analysis is gathered.
 This phase is most critical as delegated individuals must have a good understanding of what data is needed to ensure the correctness of data collected.
 This will also affect the analysis of data if the wrong data is gathered.

 - Data Analysis.
 Data Analysis is the evaluation of data using analytical and statistical tools.
 At this stage, the Evaluation Team must be able to decide the best way to present results, the resources, and time available.